- Safety and Health Topics

 - Stay home: People who are mildly ill with COVID-19 are able to recover at home.
 Do not leave, except to get medical care.
 Do not visit public areas.

 - Stay in touch with your doctor: Call before you seek medical care.
 Be sure to get care if you feel worse or you think it is an emergency.
+If you have a medical emergency and need to call 911, notify the operator that you have, or think you might have, COVID-19.
+If possible, put on a face mask before medical help arrives.

 - Notify your supervisor: Your employer can take actions that will keep others in your workplace healthy and may be able to offer you additional schedule and leave flexibilities while you are away from work.